Tax treatment of Esports

 Streaming income from online platforms

-Another source of income for Esports players is streaming income from online platforms like YouTube.
-Esports players can potentially receive revenue from these activities in much the same way as online influencers or media celebrities who may receive donations from followers or income from advertising.
+Another significant income source for Esports players is streaming income from platforms like YouTube.
+Therefore, Esports players can earn revenue similar to online influencers or media celebrities.

 Winnings from participation in tournaments